WasmEdge/WasmEdge/plugins/wasi_nn/DESIGN.md

 `GraphStatus` (atomic, on the wrapper): `Ready`, `Invalid` (a set_input metadata reload failed; reloadable), `Detached` (unloaded; drain-only).
+`Detached` is terminal: `setReady`/`setInvalid` CAS and give up once they observe it, so a reload that was in flight when the guest unloaded cannot resurrect the graph.
 Contexts need no status: they are only visible fully built.

 Each host op declares the graph status it requires in `hostOpPolicy()` (`wasinnenv.h`) via `GraphReq`: